ai-with-nur/Face_Detection/README.md

 # Face_Detection

-If you want to learn practically Visit our YouTube channel https://youtu.be/7YdwNWafrrw
+If you want to learn step wise visit our YouTube channel https://youtu.be/7YdwNWafrrw

 Link to download python